Bbenn2828/Darey.io.pbl/project1.md

 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
+You will see:

+mysql>
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

-mysql>

-To exit the MySQL console, type: mysql> exit or \q
+To exit the MySQL console, type:

+mysql> exit or \q

 Notice that you didn’t need to provide a password to connect as the root user, even though you have defined one when running the mysql_secure_installation script.
 That is because the default authentication method for the administrative MySQL user is unix_socket instead of password.
 Even though this might look like a security concern at first, it makes the database server more secure because the only users allowed to log in as the root MySQL user are the system users with sudo privileges connecting from the console or through an application running with the same privileges.
 In practical terms, that means you won’t be able to use the administrative database root user to connect from your PHP application.
 Setting a password for the root MySQL account works as a safeguard, in case the default authentication method is changed from unix_socket to password.
 For increased security, it’s best to have dedicated user accounts with less expansive privileges set up for every database, especially if you plan on having multiple databases hosted on your server.

-Next, we will install PHP, the final component in the LAMP stack.
+Next install PHP, the final component in the LAMP stack.

 Step 3 — Installing PHP